 The project cost remains at $7.9M and we have committed to the Diocese that it will not be more than that.
 That figure is inclusive of approximately 20% in unforeseen contingencies that both the estimator and the Diocese has built into the estimate.
 There is currently over $4M in the bank and considering the outstanding pledges and the architecture/project management costs already paid, we will need to only draw $1.4M of the guaranteed Diocese $2M loan.
 Any additional pledge or gift will have a direct impact on what we'll have to borrow to complete the renovation.

 Thank you to each and every one who has made a pledge through the capital campaign or has contributed a gift to the building fund.
 Your sacrifice to enhance the worship experience at St. Bonaventure will be a blessing for now and generations to come.
 For those of you who have yet to financially participate, it's never too late.
 Please know that paying back a $1.4M loan will be a struggle for the parish.
 The less we have to borrow, the better financial health we'll be in.

 Thank you again for your support and for your continued prayers for the success of this important renovation.

-It is with heavy heart that we must announce that our beloved pine trees will need to be removed in preparation of the renovation work.
+It is with a heavy heart that we must announce that our beloved pine trees will need to be removed in preparation of the renovation work.
 We will begin removal over the next few weeks.
-The architect has been working with our landscaping company to develop a better plant and tree design that will not only enhance the beauty of our Church, but also will be drought resistant.
+The architect has been working with our landscaping company to develop a better plant and tree design that will not only enhance the beauty of our Church but also will be drought resistant.